 Daltrey later claimed to have developed pneumonia after being submerged semi-naked in the cold beans.
 Reminiscing about the 1967 photoshoot, he said: “[afterwards] I ended up with a week in bed with either the flu or probably the worst cold that I’ve had in my lifetime and I put it down to the baked beans because they’d just come out of the fridge; they were freezing cold!”

 “I sat in them for twenty minutes until they had the great idea of putting electric fire round the back of the bathtub I was sitting in, which worked for a while.
 It started to heat them up but then they started to cook.
 So my arse was roasting while my front was freezing and within 24 hours I was in bed with the sniffles.
 I don’t blame the beans, I blame the electric fire.”

-International legal red tape meant that, in Canada, John referred to ‘Isometrics’ instead of Charles Atlas, while Medac was replaced by Clearasil.
+International legal red tape meant that, in Canada, John Entwistle referred to ‘Isometrics’ instead of Charles Atlas, while Keith Moon’s Medac was replaced by Clearasil.
 The album, featuring pastiches of advertising jingles, reached only No. 13 in the UK charts and barely registered in the US.
-The first 500 copies pressed in the UK by Track Record come with a ‘psychedelic’ poster, and these change hands for up to £450.
+The first 500 copies pressed in the UK by Track Record came with a ‘psychedelic’ poster, and these now change hands for up to £450.